TLe2023/DirectMarketing/README.md

 The name of the target “y” column is changed to “subscribed” for ease of reading.

 The pie chart below illustrates that the success rate is only 11%.
-In other words, the number of times when the bank contacted their clients who then subscribed to the bank term deposit was 11% of the total number of times the bank contacted the prospects.
+In other words, of the total number of times the bank contacted prospects and presented the bank term deposit product over the phone, only 11% resulted in subscriptions.

 ![fig4](images/subscription_rate.png)